 - They shun people that possess positive attitudes.
 They will try their level best to get rid of such people

-- They aggravate small problems and minimise the greater good for their benefit
+- They aggravate small problems and minimize the greater good for their benefit

 - They accuse their leaders on false grounds and pretend to be the innocent victims of the system